 eBay has a handy guide to its bidding increments.
 This means that no matter how high the leading bid is, you can see how much (or, more accurately, how little) you need to up the bidding by to take the lead, without overpaying.

 Bear in mind that the bid increments only restrict the minimum amount extra you must bid.
 While the bid increment could be 50p, you're perfectly entitled to bid 51p extra.

 This is especially handy for outbidding other people's maximum bids.
 People tend to set their maximum bid as a whole number.
 By bidding just over a whole number (like £20.01), you could be knocking someone out of the auction and winning by just a single penny.

 Watch out for reserve prices

-If a seller is worried about not getting enough for their item, they’ll whack what’s called a 'reserve price' on it, meaning if the bids don't meet that price, there won't be a sale.
+If a seller is worried about not getting enough for their item, they can add a 'reserve price' on it.
+This means that if the bids don't meet that price, there won't be a sale.